Sand Rivers Selous

-This part of the Selous Game Reserve is renowned for its excellent game viewing.
+This part of the Selous National Park is renowned for its excellent game viewing.
 Every game drive we went on led to astonishing and exhilarating viewing experiences – from lion kills through to the birth of an Impala calf right in front of us!
 And everything else in between, including huge herds of antelope, giraffe everywhere, and lazy leopards lounging in the majestic East African trees.
-We did see elephant but unfortunately the elephants in the area have been heavily poached - leaving those few that remain scared and mostly hidden.
+We did see elephant but unfortunately the elephant in the area are few and far between, and mostly stay hidden.

 Don’t miss the excursion to the warm springs up in the hills above the Rufiji River.
 We drove to a point nearby, then scrambled up in the rain for a delightful communal soak in the steaming warm rock pools.

 Next to Sand Rivers Selous is their sister camp, Kiba Point, which caters for families and small groups.
-Private, secluded, 4 rooms.
-You can decide what to do each day as it is a private camp.
+Private, secluded, with 4 luxury rooms.
+You can decide what to do each day as it is a private camp!

 Sand Rivers Selous: Quick Facts

-- 8 Private, open, secluded “bungalows with a view”
+- 8 Private, open, secluded luxury “bungalows with a view”

 - Large, comfortable communal area overlooking the river